Queen Elizabeth History

-Winston Churchill, Britain’s Prime Minister, stated that the Queens had, ‘shortened the war by at least a year.’
+Winston Churchill, Britain’s Prime Minister, stated that the two Cunard Queens had helped shorten the war by at least a year.

 Queen Elizabeth was released from Admiralty service in 1946.
 Her post-war overhaul and refurbishment was carried out both on the Clyde and at Southampton.
 This overhaul saw the luxury passenger interiors installed aboard Queen Elizabeth, in preparation for civilan transatlantic services.
 The ship was finally painted in Cunard livery while the machinery was overhauled.

 Queen Elizabeth was given her full sea trials, and then officially accepted by Cunard.
 The ship made her belated maiden passenger voyage to New York on 16 October 1946.